flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Additionally, a decent rule of thumb for simulation purposes is to use a lower number if heavy or on a short runway and higher for the opposite.

     ==}

+    !!! warning "Flex Temp Calculations Not Available in Stable" We have implemented our own takeoff performance calculator in the Development version.

+    Unfortunately, it is not yet available on the stable version.

 Our SID chart mentions that the TRANS ALT for this departure is 5000 ft.